mjochum64/talkGPT/README.md

 4. **Done!** :partying_face:

 [wrap="info"]
-Note: In order for the history to work correctly, I had to access the gpt-4 model.
-Older models such as gpt-3.5-turbo did not work.
+Note: In order for the history to work correctly, I had to access the gpt-3.5-turbo-0125 or gpt-4 and newer.
+Older models such as gpt-3.5 did not work.
 You could also change the number of tokens in the code itself.
 [/wrap]

 <div data-theme-toc="true"> </div>